How does this medication work? What will it do for me?

 Serotonin Syndrome: Severe reactions are possible when tapentadol is combined with other medications that act on serotonin, such as tricyclic antidepressants and serotonin reuptake inhibitors, medications used to treat depression.
 These combinations must be avoided.
 Symptoms of a reaction may include muscle rigidity and spasms, difficulty moving, changes in mental state including delirium and agitation.
 Coma and death are possible.

 Pregnancy: This medication should not be used during pregnancy, prior to or during labour.
+Infants born to mothers who have taken tapentadol during pregnancy have been born with signs of narcotic withdrawal.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if tapentadol passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.